mzc796/SDN-Lab-8/README.md

    Host_1 --3 Switch_A 1---2 Switch_C 1---1 Switch_D
    ```

-1. Utilize `pois_link.sh` in the way of what we did with OpenDaylight for SDN-Lab-7, and observe whether the ONOS controller discovers the deceptive topology.
+1. Utilize `pois_flow.sh` in the way of what we did with OpenDaylight for SDN-Lab-7, and observe whether the ONOS controller discovers the deceptive topology.

 2. Investigate what happens during the attempt by: